Victoryismine52/mining-syndicate-platform/README.md

 Setting `STORAGE_MODE=memory` launches the API using JSON files loaded into RAM instead of Postgres.
 Seed data lives in `server/data/seed.json`.
 Because changes aren't persisted, restart the server to reset to the contents of that file.
+Use `npm run dev:mem` to start the server with these settings and authentication disabled.

 ## Self-Contained Tools